 Waste is a major problem for restaurants of all sizes across America.
-Research has shown that the average restaurant can produce 150,000 lbs. of garbage a year.
 This doesn’t just hurt your bottom line — as every ounce of food thrown away is a combination of ingredients you paid for — it’s also a major issue for the environment.

 Modern consumers are looking for businesses that are thoughtful in how their carbon footprint affects the world around them.
 If you can build a reputation for green practices, it can mean big things for your brand — and have a big effect on your revenue.

 In particular, consider looking at your take-out, to-go, and delivery containers.
 If you do a lot of take-out business, you might be surprised how large an effect simple changes like switching out the kinds of containers you stock can have.
 Small steps can have a big impact and help your restaurant be more environmentally friendly.

 The first step in becoming more green with your take-out boxes is getting rid of any Styrofoam containers you order.
 Styrofoam is non-recyclable and causes major issues for the environment.
 In fact, some areas of the U.S. already have restrictions for Styrofoam use in restaurants.
 Replacing it with better, more eco-friendly options on your own can be an important step for reducing your business’ carbon footprint.

 Consider recycled (and possibly recyclable) paper products and cardboard.
 Paper containers that haven’t absorbed food residue can be recycled by your customers after use, but even containers that can’t be recycled will still ultimately decompose.
 Aluminum is also a more environmentally-sound option than Styrofoam, since it can be easily re-melted and, if left to decompose, will eventually oxidize without releasing harmful pollutants.